akeneo/pim-api-docs/content/concepts/asset-manager.md

 In our example, for our `XMLD500_fr_FR_user_guide` asset, we would store the string `XMLD500` into the `product ref` attribute and `fr_FR` in the `locale` attribute.

 ::: tips
-To populate the `product_ref` and `locale` attributes, you have three choices:
+To populate the `product_ref` and `locale` attributes, you have three options:
-- enrich those information by hand in the PIM interface,
+- enrich that information manually in the PIM interface,
 - in the case you have a connector creating assets in the PIM, you can code this step directly in your connector,
-- or since the v4.0, you can use the naming convention feature if these information are already stored in your asset code or in the filename of your main media file. :wink: Eager to know more?
+- or since the v4.0, you can use the naming convention feature if the information is already stored in your asset code or in the filename of your main media file. :wink: Eager to know more?
 Take a look at the [naming convention focus section](#focus-on-the-naming-convention).
 :::

 In fine, below is the JSON of our dear `XMLD500_fr_FR_user_guide` asset, once we added those new attributes.